NVIDIA/modulus/docs/api/modulus.models.rst

     >>> output.size()
     torch.Size([32, 3, 32, 32])

-How to write your own Modulus model
+How to write your own PhysicsNeMo model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are a few different ways to construct a Modulus model.
-If you are a seasoned PyTorch user, the easiest way would be to write your model using the optimized layers and utilities from Modulus or Pytorch.
-Lets take a look at a simple example of a UNet model first showing a simple PyTorch implementation and then a Modulus implementation that supports CUDA Graphs and Automatic Mixed-Precision.
+There are a few different ways to construct a PhysicsNeMo model.
+If you are a seasoned PyTorch user, the easiest way would be to write your model using the optimized layers and utilities from PhysicsNeMo or Pytorch.
+Lets take a look at a simple example of a UNet model first showing a simple PyTorch implementation and then a PhysicsNeMo implementation that supports CUDA Graphs and Automatic Mixed-Precision.

 .. code:: python